02Kenzo/objectionwiki/Patching-iOS-Applications.md

 ```

 ## next steps
-Once you have a patched IPA, its time to move on to running your patched IPA!
-See the following article for more information: [Running Patched iOS Applications](Running-Patched-iOS-Applications).
+Once you have a patched IPA ready, its time to move on to side loading and running your application.
+See the [Running Patched iOS Applications](Running-Patched-iOS-Applications) article for more information.